translate/amagama/README.txt

 $ su root
 # su postgres
 $ createdb -E UTF-8 amagama

+You might see an error such as this one:
+    createdb: database creation failed: ERROR:  new encoding (UTF8) is incompatible with the encoding of the template database (SQL_ASCII) This could happen because the database was installed in the "C" locale.
+This might be fixed by doing the following:

+$ createdb -E UTF-8 -T template0 amagama

 AmaGama is managed through the amagama-manage command.
 Try running it with no arguments for usage help.
 Each command has it's own --help